optiontools

 To cope with the limited precision of floating-point numbers, only those violations beyond a small tolerance value are reported (see function trim()).

-Defaults usually to true but during test to false:
+Defaults usually to true but during testing to false:

 >>> from hydpy import pub